-The infection Prevention and control nurses must be informed of any patient admitted who is known to have been MRSA positive in the past.
+The infection Prevention and control team must be informed of any patient admitted who is known to have been MRSA positive in the past.

 It will be usual for the Infection Prevention and Control Team (IPCT) to notify the clinical area of a positive MRSA result.
-However it is the responsibility of all clinical staff to check microbiology results.
+However, it is the responsibility of all clinical staff to check microbiology results.

-9.3 Care of patients colonised or infected with MRSA
+Care of patients colonised or infected with MRSA

 - Single room where available, (see above) - Adherence to strict Standard (Universal) Precautions by all disciplines. - All clinical personnel attending the patient should wear gloves and apron.
 (Gloves and apron are not necessary for visitors).
 All visitors must decontaminate their hands before and after leaving the patient area. - Clutter must be kept to a minimum to aid effective cleaning. - Assess the patients' clinical condition.
-If infection is suspected it is advisable the clinician caring for the patient discusses antibiotic treatment with the microbiologist.
-Topical treatment may be also be recommended, this will be assessed on an individual patient basis. - Shared equipment such as toilets, commodes must be decontaminated as per ECCH policy after each use. - Patient notes should be labelled with an MRSA sticker.
-They should be signed and dated.
-The stickers are available from the infection prevention and control team. - The patient should be given an explanation regarding MRSA and a leaflet.
-The ward staff should contact the Infection Prevention and Control team if a patient has any particular queries they cannot answer. - If the patient is discharged to a nursing/residential home or another hospital/healthcare facility, they must be informed of the patients' status before their discharge (consent to pass this information on must be obtained from the patient). - Under the Health and Social Care Act (2008) An NHS body must ensure that it provides suitable and sufficient information on a patient's infection status whenever it arranges for that patient to be moved from the care of one organisation to another, so that any risks to the patient and others from infection may be minimised.
+If infection is suspected, it is advisable the clinician caring for the patient discusses antibiotic treatment with the microbiologist.
+Topical treatment may also be recommended, this will be assessed on an individual patient basis. - Shared equipment such as toilets, commodes must be decontaminated as per ECCH policy after each use. - A high priority reminder should be placed on the patients notes on Systmone. - The patient should be given an explanation regarding MRSA and a leaflet.
+The ward staff should contact the Infection Prevention and Control team if a patient has any particular queries they cannot answer. - If the patient is discharged to a nursing/residential home or another hospital/healthcare facility, they must be informed of the patients' status before their discharge (consent to

+- pass this information on must be obtained from the patient).
+Hospital Transport must also be advised when booking transport for discharge or outpatient appointments. - Under the Health and Social Care Act (2008) 2015 An NHS body must ensure that it provides suitable and sufficient information on a patient's infection status whenever it arranges for that patient to be moved from the care of one organisation to another, so that any risks to the patient and others from infection may be minimised. - Patients under the care of other ECCH specialities (podiatry District Nursing (D/N) etc) who are known to have MRSA should be notified to the IPCT